Best Practices for Recovering Data from a Failed NAS Promise ConnectStor II RAID Configuration

 It is important to note that the choice of tool may vary depending on the specific file system used on the NAS device and the nature of the issue.
 It is recommended to research and choose a tool that best suits the requirements and situation.
 Additionally, it is always advisable to consult the manufacturer's documentation or support for any specific recommendations or guidelines.

-Although NAS ConnectStor II can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS ConnectStor II can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view